ansible/ansible/docs/proposals/auto-install-roles.md

 - Ansible-galaxy does ot sufficiently handle versioning.
 - There is not a consistent format for specifying a role in a playbook or a dependent role in meta/main.yml.

+### Risks

+Implement automatic roles install opens the chance of broke a working ansible tree, either by human error (running wrong playbook) or by unexpected side effects (transitive dependencies).
+Before attempting it, some safety measures should be added to ansible-galaxy functionality, such as rollback ability.

 ## Approaches

 ### Approach 0: Just check if roles are available